The Obedience of Faith

 The Benefits of Living In Covenant With God

 In his letter to believers in Rome, Paul asked, “If God is for us, who can be against us?”
 He goes on to explain that God, who gave up His own son for us, will freely give us everything we need.
 And because God is all powerful and the One who has final say in judgement, nothing can separate us from His love even if the trials we face kill us (Rom.
-8:31-39, all quotes from WEB translation).
+8:31-39).

-What?
-I thought Paul just said nothing could stand against us, so why is he talking about us being killed?
-But Paul’s focus here is not on the people of God avoiding physical trials and suffering.
-Victory is found in Christ alone.
+Is that a contradiction?
+One moment Paul says nothing could stand against us, then suddenly he’s talking about us being killed?
+It might seem odd at first, but Paul’s focus isn’t on the people of God avoiding physical trials and suffering.
 Physical protection and healing can (and often do!) happen, but that is not our main concern.

-Who shall separate us from the love of Christ?
-Could oppression, or anguish, or persecution, or famine, or nakedness, or peril, or sword?
-Even as it is written, “For your sake we are killed all day long.
-We were accounted as sheep for the slaughter.”
-No, in all these things, we are more than conquerors through him who loved us.
-(Rom.
-8:35-27)
+Who will separate us from the love of Christ?
+Will trouble, or distress, or persecution, or famine, or nakedness, or danger, or sword?
+As it is written, “For your sake we encounter death all day long; we were considered as sheep to be slaughtered.”
+No, in all these things we have complete victory through him who loved us!

 Paul quotes from a psalm that laments the deaths of God’s covenant people and asks God not to reject them forever (Ps.
 44:17-26).
 It seems that Paul would tell the Psalmist, and us, that suffering does not mean God has forsaken us.
-In fact, we are more than conquerors even in the midst of all that.
+In fact, we “have complete victory” even in the midst of all that.

 Bold, Rational Confidence